Conva.AI Overview

 Parameter grounding

-Knowledge Grounding Policies
+Data Grounding Policies

-Capability Compilation
+Agent Compilation

-Once Capabilities are created, they are in an abstracted form that is easy for Assistant Creators to understand but not yet in a format the underlying LLM can consume.
+Once Agents are created, they are in an abstracted form that is easy for Assistant Creators to understand but not yet in a format the underlying LLM can consume.
 The Magic Studio Compiler converts these into prompts optimized for the LLM.

 Magic Studio Compiler is an AI agent that is built using a collaborative agent architecture.
 It comes with 3 smaller agents